charmed-kubernetes/charm-kubernetes-e2e/README.md

 ## Usage with Canonical K8s

-This charm can be used to run tests on Canonical K8s.
+> Note: This charm can be used to test both Canonical K8s and Charmed Kubernetes.
+The information for testing Charmed Kubernetes is in the next section.

+Running the end-to-end test suite on Canonical K8s requires integrating the `k8s-operator` and `k8s-worker` charms and deploying the `kubernetes-e2e` charm.

 First, deploy k8s-operator and k8s-worker, and relate them.